sinreiko/camelcourier/README.md

   - Under services > db > ports, change ```9906:3306``` to ```XXXX:3306```
   - Re-run ```docker-compose down``` then ```docker-compose up --force-recreate```

+## CORS error when using localhost:8000 as origin
+Even if Konga sets up a global plugin, it is likely the case that the CORS issue still persists.
+Instead, this workaround bypasses CORS from client-side.

+**For OSX users**: terminal > run ```open -n -a /Applications/Google\ Chrome.app/Contents/MacOS/Google\ Chrome --args --user-data-dir="/tmp/chrome_dev_test" --disable-web-security```

+**For Windows users**: download a CORS bypass plugin like this one: https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino?hl=en run as per instructed

+**For Linux users**: terminal > run ```google-chrome --disable-web-security```

 <p align="right">(<a href="#top">back to top</a>)</p>